Table of Contents

 To ease this transition and get her used to the new arrangement, you can try these things:

-- Some sources say that it helps your cat to feel less alone to leave the TV or the radio on for some light background noise.
+- Some sources say it helps your cat feel less alone to leave the TV or the radio on for some light background noise.
 This may create an illusion of having you around and soothe her.

 - If you can manage, try to leave and come back at similar times every day.
 This consistency will help establish a routine that your cat can instinctively count on.